 The mission of Arkansas State University's Department of Educational Leadership, Curriculum, and Special Education (ELCSE) is to provide graduate programs related to the preparation and licensure of school leaders and special education faculty.
-The Master of Science in Education (MSE) degree, Instructional Specialist in Special Education Pre-Kindergarten through Fourth Grade (P-4), offers educators a systematic plan that includes 33 credit hours of coursework designed to improve general educational and specific professional competencies.
-The curriculum incorporates the Council for Exceptional Children (CEC) Entry Level and Early Childhood Special Education Standards, the International Society for Technology Education Standards (ISTE), the Arkansas Standards for Special, and the College of Education (COE) conceptual framework.
+The Master of Science in Education (MSE) degree, Instructional Specialist in Special Education Grades 4-12, offers educators a systematic plan that includes 30 credit hours of coursework designed to improve general educational and specific professional competencies.
+The curriculum incorporates the Council for Exceptional Children (CEC) Entry Level, the International Society for Technology Education Standards (ISTE), the Arkansas Standards for Special Education, and the College of Education (COE) conceptual framework.
 The purpose of the master's degree is to produce a cadre of high-quality specialists of special education as they relate to standards and performance-based measures.
 The program encompasses issues in special education relevant to characteristics of individuals with exceptional learning needs, assessment and identification, legal and ethical responsibilities, methods, diversity, social/emotional needs, diagnosis/correction of reading disabilities, behavior management, collaboration, data collection and analysis, and a supervised laboratory experience.
 For entry into the program, the university requires a valid teaching license, a minimum cumulative undergraduate grade point average of 3.00 on a 4.00 scale, and a written commitment from a master teacher, coordinator or administrator of special education who agrees to function as a site mentor throughout the program of study.

 The Department of Educational Leadership, Curriculum, and Special Education also offers a Program of Study (POS) for teacher candidates of special education who are pursuing a "licensure only" track.
-Specifically, the POS is appropriate for teachers who already have a master's degree or who simply do not wish to complete a master's program but still need to add P-4 special education endorsement to his/her teaching license.
-A plan consisting of at least 24-27 hours of coursework in content regarding special education, legal and ethical responsibilities, methods of teaching individuals with exceptional learning needs, diagnosis and correction of reading disabilities, diversity, social/emotional needs, collaboration, data collection and analysis, behavior management, and a supervised laboratory experience with students with exceptional learning needs.
+Specifically, the POS is appropriate for teachers who already have a master's degree or who simply do not wish to complete a master's program but still need to add 4-12 special education endorsement to his/her teaching license.
+A plan consisting of at least 21-24 urs of coursework in content regarding special education is required.
+The content includes characteristics, assessment, diagnosis and identification, legal and ethical responsibilities, methods of teaching individuals with exceptional learning needs, diagnosis and correction of reading disabilities, diversity, social/emotional needs, collaboration, data collection and analysis, behavior management, and a supervised laboratory experience with students with exceptional learning needs.